 How might we encourage women to have a more conscious and healthy habit of drinking?

-From here, and knowing which was the opportunity space we wanted to get deeper we started our ideation exploration.
-In order to generate as many ideas as possible we had a brainstorming session, this time, addressing the HMW.
+From here, and knowing which was the opportunity space we wanted to get deeper, we started our ideation exploration.
+To generate as many ideas as possible, we had a brainstorming session, this time addressing the HMW.

-Again, after some excitation, some teas, crazy ideas and other more realistic, we clustered them and we find themes.
+Again, after some excitation, some teas, crazy ideas, and others more realistic, we clustered them and found themes.
 This allowed us to identify which patterns we were unconscious following, and iterate in the solution.

-Later on, and already by my self, I kept looking at the ideas we come up trying to synthesise them.
-Trying to build an idea to work from them and start exploring.
-We had them already grouped, but I was able to still see some more patterns within it, so I keep breaking it down to extract as many information and insights as possible from our ideation session.
-In that way, I was able to delve into those ideas further and to identify the underlying value.
+Later on, and already by myself, I kept looking at the ideas we come up trying to synthesise them in a concept that we could start exploring in more depth.
+Finally, I was able to delve into those ideas further and to identify the underlying value.

 Aligning the design vision and values.

-After some in-depth individual exploration about the ideas, some evaluation and some more research – and keep reading my book- I started to define the idea.
+After some in-depth individual exploration about the ideas, some evaluation and some more research – and keep reading my book- I started to define the concept.

 First, I defined the design vision and requirements.

-I’m really passionate about defining the value proposition, the design vision and the values that should drive a project.
-So it is not needed to say that giving shape and defining purpose and value is one my favourites part of the process.
+I’m passionate about defining the value proposition, the design vision and the values that should drive a project.
+So it is not needed to say that giving shape and defining purpose and value is one of my favourites parts of the process.

-About the design requirements, some of them were more informational (about the content), other functionalities of the app, and other non-functionals such as the tone of the messaging, the character of the intervention, and so on.
-The list of design requirement kept growing with the development of the project.
+About the design requirements, some of them were more informational (about the content), other functionalities of the app, and other non-functionals such as the tone of the messaging, the character of the intervention, etc. The list of design requirements kept growing through the development of the project.